-This chapter describes a general strategy for moving your run-time environment to Language Environment.
+This chapter describes a general strategy for moving your runtime environment to Language Environment.
 The following tasks are necessary, and should be performed in roughly the following order:

-- 1. Prepare to move to the Language Environment run-time library.
+- 1. Prepare to move to the Language Environment runtime library.

 - 2. Take an inventory of your applications.

 - 3. Decide how to phase in Language Environment.

 - 4. Set up a regression testing procedure.

 - 5. Cut over to production use.

-Important I • On OS/390, Enterprise COBOL programs can run only with the Language l Environment element of OS/390 Version 2 Release 10.
-I • On z/OS, Enterprise COBOL programs can run with the Language I Environment element of z/OS Version 1 Release 1 or later.
+On z/OS, Enterprise COBOL programs can run with the Language Environment element of z/OS Version 1 Release 4 or later.

-Preparing to move to the Language Environment run-time library
+Preparing to move to the Language Environment runtime library